Trybnetic/feedback/README.md

 ## Usage
 After installation you can provide the link to the `index.php` or to the folder of the `index.php` file to the group of people you want to get feedback from.
 Once a new entry is received, it is recorded in the MySQL database, along with a timestamp and a pseudonym, if the student chose one.
 Moreover, you will receive an mail to the mail adress provided in `settings.php` once there is a new entry.

+## Authors
+See also the list of [contributors](https://github.com/Trybnetic/feedback/contributors) who participated in this project.

+## License
+This project is licensed under the MIT License - see the [LICENSE.txt](https://github.com/Trybnetic/feedback/blob/master/LICENSE.txt) file for details